Live Science Verdict

-Finally, a balance has been struck between affordability and numb bum potential, and it’s up there for us as one of the best exercise bikes on a budget.
+Finally, a balance has been struck between affordability and numb bum potential, and it’s up there for us as one of the best exercise bikes and best workout equipment for home workouts, on a budget.
 It isn’t a high-tech ride like the Peloton or Echelon Connect EX3, but this bike can be your dependable solid best friend and provides some basic metric tracking via a small LCD display.
 We recommend having Youtube, or an app like iFit, on hand to program some killer workouts, and you can track your metrics using some of the best fitness trackers around.

 Set up and usability

 - Set up and usability score: 4.0/5